 Driving from Saskatchewan River Crossing, keep looking right on Cirrus Mountain.
 A series of waterfalls are created which you can see in the distance.

 Depending on when you drive the Icefields Parkway, you can see either dripping water slightly looking like a waterfall or truly a bustling stream of water.
 It’s the strongest at the beginning of summer when the glaciers melt.

 Icefields Parkway lookout, Bridal Veil Falls & Panther Falls

 Location: 116 km from Lake Louise & 118 km from Jasper

-Once you pass the Cirrus Mountain and the famous hairpin turn called Big Bend going steeply uphill, you will see a pullover parking lot on the right side.
-This is a great stop to look on Icefields Parkway from high above and how the road cuts through the mountains.
+Once you pass Cirrus Mountain and the famous hairpin turn called Big Bend going steeply uphill, you will see a pullover parking lot on the right side.
+This is a great stop to look at Icefields Parkway from high above and how the road cuts through the mountains.